 Our mission is to provide free mediation and conflict resolution to the community within and surrounding York University in a manner that empowers individuals to play a critical role in the outcome of their conflicts and disputes, and encourages and promotes access to justice.
 Under the supervision of the Clinic Director, Professor Martha Simmons, Osgoode Hall Law School students work closely with local community organizations and groups to assist the community and provide a learning opportunity for students while meeting everyone’s interests.

 - Offer free mediation services, conflict resolution training and coaching to York University student and the surrounding area.

 - Offer information and intake services to provide low and modest income families going through separation with free assistance from collaboratively-trained professionals, through the Pro Bono Collaborative Family Law Project.

 - Specialized in five areas: youth conflicts (including bullying), housing disagreements, family disputes, campus related issues, and personal and professional conflicts.

 Are you an Osgoode Hall Law School student looking at apply for the Mediation Intensive Clinical Program?
 Click here.
-Want to volunteer for the Osgoode Mediation Clinic, contact us at firstname.lastname@example.org, and follow us on Facebook and Twitter.
+Are you an experienced Mediator interested in volunteering with the clinic?
+Contact us at email@example.com, and follow us on Facebook and Twitter.